W. G. Sebald

 Winfried Georg Sebald (18 May 1944 – 14 December 2001), known as W. G. Sebald or (as he preferred) Max Sebald, was a German writer and academic.
-At the time of his death at the age of 57, he was according to The New Yorker ”widely recognized for his extraordinary contribution to world literature.”
+At the time of his death at the age of 57, he was according to The New Yorker "widely recognized for his extraordinary contribution to world literature."

 Life

-Sebald was born in Wertach, Bavaria, the second of the three children of Rosa and Georg Sebald, and his parents' only son.
-From 1948 to 1963, he lived in Sonthofen.
-His father had joined the Reichswehr in 1929 and served in the Wehrmacht under the Nazis.
-His father remained a detached figure, a prisoner of war until 1947; his maternal grandfather, the small-town police officer Josef Egelhofer (1872–1956), was the most important male presence during his early years.
-Sebald was shown images of the Holocaust while at school in Oberstdorf and recalled that no one knew how to explain what they had just seen.
-The Holocaust and European modernity, especially its modes of warfare and persecution, later became central themes in his work.
+Sebald was born in Wertach, Bavaria on 18 May 1944.
+He was the second of the three children of Rosa and Georg Sebald, and their only son.
+Though he was born in Wertach, he lived and spent much of his youth, roughly between the ages of four and nineteen, in the nearby town of Sonthofen.
+His father had joined the Reichswehr in 1929 during the Weimar era and served in the Wehrmacht under the Nazis, participating in the Invasion of Poland in 1939.
+His father remained a detached figure, as he was held as a prisoner of war until 1947.
+Sebald's maternal grandfather, the small-town police officer Josef Egelhofer (1872–1956), was the most important male presence during the boy's early years.

+While at school in Oberstdorf, Sebald was shown images of the Holocaust and recalled that no one knew how to explain what they had just seen.
+He later explored the Holocaust and European modernity, especially its modes of warfare and persecution, as central themes in his fiction.

 Sebald studied German and English literature first at the University of Freiburg and then at the University of Fribourg in Switzerland, where he received a degree in 1965.
-He was a lector at the University of Manchester from 1966 to 1969.
+He was a lecturer at the University of Manchester from 1966 to 1969.
 He returned to St. Gallen in Switzerland for a year, hoping to work as a teacher, but could not settle.
 Sebald married his Austrian-born wife, Ute, in 1967.

 In 1970 he became a lecturer at the University of East Anglia (UEA).
 There, he completed his PhD in 1973 with a dissertation entitled The Revival of Myth: A Study of Alfred Döblin's Novels.
 Sebald acquired habilitation from the University of Hamburg in 1986.

 In 1987, he was appointed to a chair of European literature at UEA.
 In 1989 he became the founding director of the British Centre for Literary Translation.
-He lived at Wymondham and Poringland while at UEA.
+He lived at Wymondham and Poringland in Norfolk County while serving at UEA.